AmitKumarDas/Decisions/blogs/concurrency_via_communication.md

 }
 ```

-While above is a very simple example to understand use of channel(s) instead of mutex, there are a varitety of other complexities that can arise.
-These complexities can be attributed to the way we design a channel code.
-Like every
+While above is a very simple example to understand use of channel(s) instead of mutex, ther is one important fact that has not yet been told.
+And that is each receive or send on channels are blocking.
+In fact these very blocking nature of channels, ensures proper working of _passing memory by communicating_.
+If one needs to use non-blocking sends, receives from one or more channels, then _select with a default case_ can achieve it.

+In addition, there may be understanding (_code readability_) issues w.r.t difference in implementation of channel
+versus using the mutex approach.
+These complexities can be attributed to the way we implement passing the memory
-other complexity this too can be handled gracefully if one follows good coding practices.
+via channels.
+However, this readability issue(s) can be addressed if one follows good coding practices.

 Let me list down some coding practices, I have encountered with w.r.t use of channels:
 - One channel may not be sufficient to replace a resource's mutex